Q: What is CADS?

 Q: How do I find out about available assistantships?

-A: Students who would like to be considered for graduate teaching assistanceships should send their CV and evaluations from any previous teaching assignments to the Program Assistant prior to the application deadline.
+A: Students who would like to be considered for graduate teaching assistanceships should send their CV and evaluations from any previous teaching assignments to the Program Coordinator prior to the application deadline.
 Please specify level of knowledge in each of the following undergraduate areas: math, physics, statistics, and/or computer science.

 Q: What scholarships are available?